learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.22.
-How do you test for an empty object?
+## Q. How do you test for an empty object?

 **a.
 Using Object keys(ECMA 5+):** You can use object keys length along with constructor type.